strangehurst/PNML.jl/docs/src/pnml.md

 some specialized, external tool can be applied, thus allowing the file format to be used for inter-tool communication with lower overhead in each tool.

-Also a desire to allow "duck typing" of Petri Nets built upon the PNML intermediate representration.
+Also omiting pntd validation allows "duck typing" of Petri Nets built upon the PNML intermediate representration.

-Also, non-standard pntd that do not (yet) have a schema written are part of the PNML implementation.
+Of some note it that PNML.jl extends PNML.
+These, non-standard pntd do not (yet) have a schema written.
 See [`ContinuousNet`](@ref).

 ## PNTD Maps